Suhanigarg70/Suhanigarg70/README.md

 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me contact no:+91 7464881980, email-id:suhani.21b1531016@abes.ac.in
 - Student at ABES Engineering College,Ghaziabad.
-- 2nd yaer B.Tech Computer Science
+- 2nd year B.Tech Computer Science
 - Specialization in Artificial Intelligence& Machine Learning

 I am an dedicated , responsible and disciplined person how is looking for gaining knowledge and experience.